 CHEATING: Absolutely no form of academic dishonesty or plagiarism will be tolerated.
 It is unethical, unfair, and a violation of your own intelligence as well as being lame, slimy, vile, and pathetic.
 Anyone caught cheating will be subjected to the most severe academic penalties.
+And you'll really feel guilty, so don't do it!

-ESSENTIAL STUDENT MATERIALS: Scantrons, #2 pencils, e-mail, textbook, and labs (either electronic or paper copies).
+ESSENTIAL STUDENT MATERIALS: Scantrons, #2 pencils, e-mail, textbook, and the labs (either printed out or on your tablet/laptop).

-WITHDRAWAL AND YOUR CONCERNS ABOUT YOUR GRADE: Sunday, Oct.

-5th is the last day to drop the course and receive a refund.
-The last day to withdraw from the course (without a "W") is Sunday, October 5th.
-The last day to withdraw from the course (with a "W") is Friday, Nov.
-14th.
+WITHDRAWAL AND YOUR CONCERNS ABOUT YOUR GRADE: Sunday, April 19th is the last day to drop the course and receive a refund.
+The last day to withdraw from the course (without a "W") is Sunday, April 19th.
+The last day to withdraw from the course (with a "W") is Friday, May 29th.
 IF YOU ARE CONCERNED ABOUT YOUR GRADE, PLEASE COME TALK TO ME AT THE EARLIEST POSSIBLE TIME SO THAT WE CAN DISCUSS YOUR OPTIONS.
 It is to your great advantage to discuss with me (I don't bite!) any problems you are having early in the quarter so that I can try and assist you as much as possible.
 IT IS YOUR RESPONSIBILITY TO OFFICIALLY WITHDRAW SO THAT YOUR TRANSCRIPT RECORD WILL NOT BE ADVERSELY AFFECTED.

-NOTE to students with disabilities: If you have a disability-related need for reasonable academic accommodations or services in this course, provide (name of Instructor) with a Test Accommodation Verification Form (also known as a TAV form) from Disability Support Services (DSS) or the Educational Diagnostic Center (EDC).
+Note to students with disabilities: If you have a disability-related need for reasonable academic accommodations or services in this course, provide (name of Instructor) with a Test Accommodation Verification Form (also known as a TAV form) from Disability Support Services (DSS) or the Educational Diagnostic Center (EDC).
 Students are expected to give five days notice of the need for accommodations.
 Students with disabilities can obtain a TAV form from their DSS counselor (864-8753 DSS main number) or EDC advisor (864-8839 EDC main number).